 Our version is made with equal parts cornmeal and flour, some sugar, eggs, milk, and seasonings.

 In a mixing bowl, combine flour, cornmeal, sugar, baking powder, salt, and chili powder; whisk or stir the dry mixture to blend thoroughly.

 In another bowl, beat the eggs with milk and the 1/4 cup of oil.
 Stir the egg and milk mixture into dry ingredients and continue whisking until the batter is smooth.

 Heat the vegetable oil in the deep fryer to 360 F. Or fill a deep, heavy saucepan about half full with vegetable oil and attach a deep-frying thermometer to the side of the pan to gauge the temperature.

 Insert a wooden skewer or popsicle stick into each hot dog, to make a "handle" for the hot dogs.

-Holding the stick or skewer, dip each hot dog into batter, turning to coat thoroughly and evenly.
+Holding the stick or skewer, dip each hot dog into the batter, turning to coat thoroughly and evenly.

 Fry corn dogs in 2 or 3 batches, for about 3 to 5 minutes, or until golden brown.

 Drain on paper towels or heavy brown paper.